SDU-SW-Engineering/scalableteaching-iot/guides/esp-idf.md

 Follow the guides on the following link, starting with `install.md` : https://github.com/espressif/vscode-esp-idf-extension/blob/HEAD/docs/tutorial

 In this repository folder you will find the ESP-IDF extension guides, including how to create template projects, use debugging functionalities, or how to configure your system if you are using WSL.

+__It is strongly recommended that you check `basic_use.md` before getting started.__

 You can also refer to the extension's page within Vscode to find useful links, functionalities wrap-up, and shortcuts descriptions.